dominikmn/one-million-posts/README.md

 ### Setup - Notebooks
 The notebooks are pushed as `.py` files in the _python percentage script_ format (we like meaningful diffs).
-These files have been created via the jupyter plugin [jupytext](https://github.com/mwouts/jupytext) which will automatically get installed if you execute `make setup` as part of the `requirements.txt` in the basic [setup](#setup).
+These files have been created via the jupyter plugin [jupytext](https://github.com/mwouts/jupytext) which will automatically get installed if you execute `make setup` as part of the basic [setup](#setup).
 To get the actual notebook experience open them via jupyter.
 But even without jupytext you can run them just like any python file via `python -m file_name.py`.

 ## Presentations